-- 1. receiving the audited consolidated financial statements of DIRTT Environmental Solutions Ltd. (the "Company" or "DIRTT") for the year ended December 31, 2023 and the independent registered public accounting firm's report thereon; - 2. electing the directors of the Company, each to serve until the close of the 2025 annual meeting of shareholders or until his or her successor is duly elected or appointed (Proposal 1); - 3. appointing PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024, at a remuneration to be fixed by the board of directors of the Company (the "Board") (Proposal 2); - 4. approving, subject to receiving the approval of the Toronto Stock Exchange, an amendment to the Company's Second Amended and Restated Long Term Incentive Plan to increase the aggregate number of the Company's Common Shares reserved for issuance thereunder (Proposal 3); and - 5. transacting such other business as may properly be brought before the Meeting or any adjournment or postponement thereof.
+- 1. receiving the audited consolidated financial statements of DIRTT Environmental Solutions Ltd. (the "Company" or "DIRTT") for the year ended December 31, 2024 and the independent registered public accounting firm's report thereon; - 2. electing the directors of the Company, each to serve until the close of the 2026 annual meeting of shareholders or until his or her successor is duly elected or appointed (Proposal 1); - 3. appointing PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025, at a remuneration to be fixed by the board of directors of the Company (the "Board") (Proposal 2); - 4. approving, subject to receiving the approval of the Toronto Stock Exchange, an amendment to the Company's Third Amended and Restated Long Term Incentive Plan to increase the aggregate number of the Company's Common Shares reserved for issuance thereunder (Proposal 3); - 5. a non-binding advisory resolution to approve our approach to executive compensation, as disclosed in this Proxy Statement, commonly known as the "Say-on-Pay" vote (Proposal 4); - 6. a non-binding advisory vote to approve the frequency with which we hold our "Say-on-Pay" vote (Proposal 5); - 7. approving the Company's Amended and Restated Employee Share Purchase Plan (Proposal 6); and - 8. transacting such other business as may properly be brought before the Meeting or any adjournment or postponement thereof.

-Only registered holders of the Company's Common Shares at the close of business on March 20, 2024, the record date for the Meeting, are entitled to receive notice of and to vote at the Meeting or any adjournment or postponement thereof.
+Only registered holders of the Company's Common Shares at the close of business on May 21, 2025, the record date for the Meeting, are entitled to receive notice of and to vote at the Meeting or any adjournment or postponement thereof.

-Registered shareholders and duly appointed proxyholders will be able to attend the Meeting, ask questions and vote, provided they are present virtually, connected to the Internet and comply with all of the requirements set out in the Management Information Circular and Proxy Statement.
-Non-registered (or beneficial) shareholders who have not duly appointed themselves as proxyholder will be able to attend the Meeting and ask questions, but will not be able to vote at the Meeting.
-A shareholder who wishes to appoint a person other than the management nominees identified on their proxy card or voting instruction form (including a non-registered shareholder who wishes to appoint themselves to attend) must carefully follow the instructions in the Management Information Circular and Proxy Statement and on the proxy card or voting instruction form.
+Registered shareholders and duly appointed proxyholders will be able to attend the Meeting, ask questions and vote, provided they are present virtually, connected to the Internet and comply with all of the tsrequirements set out in the Management Information Circular and Proxy Statement.
+Non-registered (or beneficial) shareholders who have not been duly appointed as proxyholder for the record owner will be able to attend the Meeting and ask questions, but will not be able to vote at the Meeting.
+A shareholder who wishes to appoint a person other than the management nominees identified on their proxy card or voting instruction form (including a non-registered shareholder who is duly appointed to attend) must carefully follow the instructions in the Management Information Circular and Proxy Statement and on the proxy card or voting instruction form.
 These instructions include the additional step of registering such proxyholder with our transfer agent, Computershare Trust Company of Canada, after submitting their proxy card or voting instruction form.
 Failure to register the proxyholder with our transfer agent will result in the proxyholder not receiving a username to participate in the Meeting and only being able to attend as a guest.